Dineshkumar013/Online_Diagonistic_Lab/README.md

 - Jsonify
 - Pickle
 - Flask
-### Languages,frameworks Used
+### Languages,frameworks Used  :
 - Python
 - HTML
 - CSS
 - JS
 - Bootstrap

-## Datasets
+## Model files :

 The following are the disease Kidney,heart,diabetes,liver,parkinson's,thyroid.

 - KIDNEY MODEL:
  This model helps us to identify any kind of kidney disfunction with the values of some characteristics in kidney.

 - HEART MODEL:
 This model helps us to identify whether a person is affected by any heart disease or not in your heart.